 Located just 2 Kms outside the city this beautiful temple dedicated to Lord Krishna’s wife Rukmini, is an architectural masterpiece which must be included in your list of places to visit in Dwarka.
 You can marvel at the exquisite carvings and panels of this 12th century temple while listening to the interesting story narrated by the priest.
 It is believed that Rukmini devi earned the ire of the great sage Durvasa and was cursed by him to be separated from her husband Krishna.
 Thus her temple is built away from the Dwarkadheesh temple.

 Ideal for: Architecture, History

-If you are looking for a calm and peaceful place to spend a few hours after your hectic Dwarka sightseeing trip then the Gomti ghat is the perfect place to visit.
+If you are looking for a calm and peaceful place to spend a few hours after your hectic Dwarka sightseeing trip then the Gomti Ghat is the perfect place to visit.
 Located right behind the Dwarkadheesh temple, it is believed that you must take a dip in the holy waters before visiting the shrine.
 Watching the confluence of the Gomti River and Arabian Sea and witnessing the sunset is a magical experience.

 Ideal for: Sunset, Spirituality, Photography

-6. Bhadkeshwar Mahadev Temple
+6. Bhadkeshwar Mahadev Temple: For Peace And Tranquility

 This small and serene temple dedicated to Lord Shiva is one of the must visit places in Dwarka for its scenic setting and tranquil vibes.
 Overlooking the Arabian Sea, the temple is surrounded by blue waters, golden sand and a calming breeze all day long.
 The evening arti at the temple, with the sound of the crashing waves is a humbling and soothing experience.
 Located very close to the Dwarka beach, you can easily walk to the charming temple from the coast except during high tide when the path gets submerged in water.